conjurdemos/cdemo/README.md

 Dependencies:
   - docker & docker-compose - can be installed w/ ./etc/install-dependencies.sh
   - internet access required for initial builds, can run standalone after that
+  - Conjur 4.9.10 or greater required for auto-failover

 Demo root directory (.../cdemo):
   - 0-startup-conjur.sh - takes no arguments - initializes demo environment: